zeniazuraiq/zeniazuraiq.github.io/_pages/about.md

 Hi!
 I am Zenia Zuraiq, a Ph.D. student and [Prime Minister's Research Fellow](https://www.pmrf.in/) at the [Department of Physics](http://www.physics.iisc.ernet.in/), IISc Bangalore.
 I am also an associate member of the Indian Pulsar Timing Array ([InPTA](https://inpta.iitr.ac.in/)) collaboration.

-I work in theoretical/high energy astrophysics.
+I work in high energy astrophysics.
 More specifically, I study the [compact objects](https://zeniazuraiq.github.io/projects/) formed at the end stages of a star's life, focussing on neutron stars and white dwarfs.
+You can find a list of my publications [here](https://inspirehep.net/authors/2846978?ui-citation-summary=true).